Before You Upgrade to Antigravity Google AI Pro, Read About This 5-Day Quota Glitch Locking Users Out of The IDE

 Google advertised AI coding with 5-hour reset limits in its agent-first IDE, Antigravity, but those who signed up for the AI Pro plan have been met with a reality that starkly contradicts those promises.

-The 120-Hour Reality Check
+The Grand Promise vs. The 120-Hour Reality Check

 Now, Google’s suggestion to resolve the issue is to move up to the $200 AI Ultra plan, a move considered by many to be a slap in the face.
 Unsurprisingly, users are hesitant to upgrade.
 Instead, many are weighing whether to downgrade back to the free tier or cancel their monthly and yearly subscriptions entirely.